 Bariatric surgery is recommended in patients who are unable to lose weight with conventional methods including diet restrictions, exercise, and lifestyle modifications.

-Manipal hospital is the best bariatric surgery hospital in Dwarka Delhi, accredited with Obesity and Metabolic Surgery Society of India (OSSI), having best bariatric surgeons in Dwarka, Delhi providing weight loss surgery, gastric bypass, biliopancreatic diversion with duodenal switch, sleeve gastrectomy, and adjustable gastric band.
+Manipal hospital is the best bariatric surgery hospital in Delhi, accredited with Obesity and Metabolic Surgery Society of India (OSSI), having best bariatric surgeons in Delhi providing weight loss surgery, gastric bypass, biliopancreatic diversion with duodenal switch, sleeve gastrectomy, and adjustable gastric band.

-We are equipped with advanced surgical procedures, experienced and trained multidisciplinary weight loss surgeons at Dwarka, Delhi.
+We are equipped with advanced surgical procedures, experienced and trained multidisciplinary weight loss surgeons at Delhi.
 We are world-class post-surgical care and one of the most sought-after centres for bariatric surgery.
-The majority of the weight loss surgery treatment at Manipal Hospital Dwarka, Delhi is performed through Minimally Invasive Surgery.
-Manipal hospital, Dwarka is equipped with highly sophisticated infrastructures for Robotic Surgeries, Single-incision surgeries, and endoscopic surgeries.
+The majority of the weight loss surgery treatment at Manipal Hospital Delhi is performed through Minimally Invasive Surgery.
+Manipal hospital, Delhi is equipped with highly sophisticated infrastructures for Robotic Surgeries, Single-incision surgeries, and endoscopic surgeries.
 Facilities available at our hospital include:

 Obesity treatment with patient-focused diagnosis and management

 Equipment and operation theatre tables specifically designed for the comfort of obese patients